Ibn Hibban: Death

-Ibn Faisal died in Bust on a Friday night, eight days before the end of the month of Shawwal in 354 AH.
+Ibn Hibban died in Bust on a Friday night, eight days before the end of the month of Shawwal in 354 AH.
 He was buried in his native town Bost or Bust (currently Lashkargah) in present-day southern Afghanistan.

 Theology

-When returning to Sijistan, after studying in Nishapur with Ibn Khuzaymah, Ibn Hibban was opposed by some of the Hanbalis as he taught that God does not have limits, rejecting their anthropomorphic belief in al-Hadd lillah (limits for God).
+When returning to Sijistan, after studying in Nishapur with Ibn Khuzaymah, Ibn Hibban was opposed by some of the Hanbalis as he taught that God does not have limits, rejecting their belief in al-Hadd lillah (limits for God).
 Furthermore, these local Hanbalis accused him of Zandaqa (heresy) for his statement al-Nubuwwa 'ilmun wa 'amal (prophecy consists of a knowledge and action).
 Due to this he left for Samarkand, where he became a Judge.

+Ibn al-Subki relates an incident between Ibn Hibban and the Hanbalites in his famous book entitled Tabaqat al-Shafi'yya al-Kubra where Abu Ismail al-Harawi said: "I asked Yahya ibn Ammar about Ibn Hibban saying "Did you see him?"
+He said, "How could I not have seen him, considering that we expelled him from Sijistan?
+He had a lot of knowledge, but not much religious feeling.
+He came to us and denied that Allah has limits, so we drove him out of Sijistan."
+Ibn al-Subki comments on this: "Look at how ignorant this critic is!
+I wish I knew who is more deserving of criticism!
+One who affirms limits for his Lord, or the one who denies them?"

 One of his enemies, al-Sulaymani (d.
 404/1014) claimed that Ibn Hibban owed his appointment to Samanid vizier Abu al-Tayyib al-Mu'sabi for whom he wrote a refutation of the Karmatis.

-According to his own words, whenever he was in Mashhad during distress, he would visit Imam Reza Shrine and ask for relief that would always come, “time after time again.”
+Whenever he was in Mashhad during distress, he would visit Imam Reza Shrine and ask for relief that would always come, “time after time again.”